- Search The Registry

 - My Account

 Eartha Mary Magdalene White was born on this date in 1876.
-She was an African American vocalist, educator, administrator, and humanitarian.
+She was a Black vocalist, educator, administrator, and humanitarian.

 In 1971, White was appointed to the President's National Center for Voluntary Action.
 Eartha White died of heart failure at age 97 on January 18, 1974.